Defines (creates or replaces) an SQL stored procedure in the database using an SPL input file.

 The SQL stored procedure definition in the input file begins with the keywords CREATE or REPLACE PROCEDURE, followed by the SQL stored procedure body, and ends with a semicolon.
 The definition can also contain parameters, local variables, exception handlers and comments.

-- Log on to a database user is required before executing this command.
+- Logon to Teradata Database is required before executing this command.

 - The source text for an SQL stored procedure must be written in an input file.
 Do not issue the CREATE or REPLACE PROCEDURESQL statement at the BTEQ prompt.